Floww/playground/java-lang-ref/README.md

 * Finally, an object is unreachable, and therefore eligible for reclamation, when it is not reachable in any of the above ways.

+# How to run ?

+With Maven :

+    mvn test

+With IntelliJ or Eclipse, add VM Options :

+    -Xmx32M -verbose:gc